monsoonmaelstrom/book2/book2.md

 Damn.
 It *is* a better solution.
 I finally relent and wrap my arms around him too.

 “Fine.
 Your plan is better,” I admit.
-“But until then I still want to teach Giorgi.”
+“But until then I want to teach Giorgi.”

 “Fine,” he murmurs.